moorescloud/holideck/README.md

 ------------

 Holideck has been tested on Linux (Ubuntu & Mint), OSX 10.7 & 10.8.
-It has not been tested under Windows - and while there is no reason to presume it will not work perfectly, YMMV.
+There have been problems under Windows, and the latest release should have fixed those problems, but we rely on reports from you to let us know if we've done our jobs.
+So if you have a Windows system, please give it a test!

-This is a first release; there are bound to be numerous problems.
+This is an early release; there are bound to be numerous problems.
 We apologize in advance for this.

 If you have any serious problems, please mail me at mpesce AT moorescloud DOT com.